yt-project/yt/CONTRIBUTING.rst

 bug fixes, new features, analysis modules, or a new code frontend.
 See :ref:`creating_frontend` for more details.

-The process is pretty simple: fork on BitBucket, make changes, issue a pull request.
+The process is pretty simple: fork on GitHub, make changes, issue a pull request.
 We can then go back and forth with comments in the pull request, but usually we end up accepting.

-For more information, see :ref:`contributing-code`, where we spell out how to get up and running with a development environment, how to commit, and how to use BitBucket.
+For more information, see :ref:`contributing-code`, where we spell out how to get up and running with a development environment, how to commit, and how to use GitHub.

 Online Presence
 ---------------

 Some of these fall under the other items, but if you'd like to help out with the website or any of the other ways yt is presented online, please feel free!
-Almost everything is kept in hg repositories on BitBucket, and it is very easy to fork and contribute back changes.
+Almost everything is kept in git repositories on GitHub, and it is very easy to fork and contribute back changes.

 Please feel free to dig in and contribute changes.